Canon 10D vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic FZ300 Manual.
+Further information on the features and operation of the 10D and FZ300 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what is the bottom line?
 Is the Canon 10D better than the Panasonic FZ300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.